Mondomanila: Reception

 In an interview with Festival Scope during the film's premiere in Rotterdam, Khavn was asked why he did not choose to do a literal adaptation of the novel.
 He explained:

 Twitch Film's Oggs Cruz points out that Mondomanila "will probably draw comparisons with the films of John Waters, for its unabashed obnoxiousness, and Alejandro Jodorowsky, for its unabashed strangeness.
 However, the film is a strange creature altogether, more venomous than any of Waters’ trash and more useful than any of Jodorowsky’s excesses."

 Indiocine's Macky Macarayan found some of the characters confusing, and believes a traditional ending featuring the narrator would have served the film better.
 But he praises the film for being a very honest social commentary, calling it "raw, uninhibited, and unforgiving".
 "Everything is exaggerated, meant as an inverse, or metaphorically presented.
 Subtlety is not in Khavn's vocabulary; he likes to confront the issues head on, but at least he has some style.
 Like Nolan's Inception you have to dig further."

-One viewer notes that in the film, Khavn combines the abrasive aspects of his two other films, Squatterpunk and The Family That Eats Soil, to "transvaluate Julia Kristeva's notions of the abject and turns it from a source of horror to something darkly humorous".
+One viewer notes that in the film, Khavn combines the abrasive aspects of two of his other films, Squatterpunk and The Family That Eats Soil, to "transvaluate Julia Kristeva's notions of the abject and turns it from a source of horror to something darkly humorous".

 Film blogger Sanriel Ajero finds Mondomanila "quite offensive, as one would expect from the sick mind of Khavn, and by this virtue alone, should warrant a divisive reaction from its audience" but praises its vision.
 "Personally, I’m with the half that enjoyed the hell of it.
 Surely one of the few brave local directors we have now, that continually pushes the boundaries of violence and gore, even of lyricism and poetry.”

 Lagarista's Dodo Dayao calls Mondomanila "Glee on crack", likening it to Dusan Makavejev’s Sweet Movie but calls it "quintessential Khavn.
 Only with a grander sense of culmination."